Overview

 - Demand signals: search volume, bestseller rank, review velocity

-Data scraping was itself a significant engineering challenge — scraping at scale across regions with anti-bot measures required a robust, distributed pipeline.
+Data scraping was itself a significant engineering challenge.
+Scraping at scale across regions with anti-bot measures required a robust, distributed pipeline - that was the infrastructure that had to exist before any Machine Learning or any usable output reached the team.

 Approach

-Image optimization using Stable Diffusion for background replacement and product visualization — a significant commercial requirement for marketplace listing quality.
+Image optimization using Stable Diffusion for background replacement and product visualization - a real commercial requirement for marketplace listing quality that most teams handle by hand.

 Engineering & Implementation